 First, don't think of a small group ministry as something that has to be organized like a congregation gathered to hear a sermon.
 You will see that the suggestions offered here look upon a small group more as an informal gathering of fellow believers focusing on how God's Word is changing each life.

-Second, the Bible studies on this web site—and sent weekly directly to your inbox if you've subscribed to the newsletter—are designed to lead a small group discussion line by line through a passage of Scripture.
+Second, the Bible studies on this web site are designed to lead a small group discussion line by line through a passage of Scripture.
 In other words, formal preparation for the study has already been provided.
 These studies are mostly organized around reading a section of Scripture together and the leader asking questions about what was read.
 Although answers are provided as suggestions to move the conversation along so to speak, you will find that the group's answers really move things along in the direction of the Spirit's leading rather than your own.
-[Hint: It’s “OK” if the group’s answers and discussion digress from the written lesson—that’s the point.]
+[Hint: It’s “OK” if the group’s answers and discussion digress from the written lesson— that’s the point.]